 - a) The risk-benefit assessment, as well as aspects related to quality of the medicines and their labelling.
-This includes the following: - Acceptability of the clinical trial in view of all anticipated benefits, compared to risks and inconveniences for trial subjects (including control groups), taking account of - the characteristics of and knowledge about the investigational medicinal product, - the characteristics of the intervention compared to normal clinical practice; - the design of the trial; - the relevance of the trial, including the credibility of the results; - - compliance with the requirements for manufacturing and importation of the medicinal products intended for the clinical trial; - compliance with the requirements for labelling of the medicinal products intended for the clinical trial; - completeness and adequateness of the investigator's brochure. - b) Ethical aspects related to informed consent, recruitment and reward.
-This includes the following: - completeness and adequateness of the information submitted to obtain informed consent; - arrangements for rewarding and compensation of investigators and trial subjects; - arrangements for the recruitment of trial subjects. - c) Local aspects related to suitability of sites, the investigator, and national rules.
-This includes the following: - suitability of the investigator; - suitability of the clinical trials site;
+This includes the following: - Acceptability of the clinical trial in view of all anticipated benefits, compared to risks and inconveniences for trial subjects (including control groups), taking account of - o the characteristics of and knowledge about the investigational medicinal product, - the characteristics of the intervention compared to normal clinical practice; - the design of the trial; - the relevance of the trial, including the credibility of the results; - compliance with the requirements for manufacturing and importation of the medicinal products intended for the clinical trial - compliance with the requirements for labelling of the medicinal products intended for the clinical trial - completeness and adequateness of the investigator's brochure. - b) Ethical aspects related to informed consent, recruitment and reward.
+This includes the following:

+completeness and adequateness of the information submitted to obtain informed consent;

+arrangements for rewarding and compensation of investigators and trial subjects;

+arrangements for the recruitment of trial subjects.

+c) Local aspects related to suitability of sites, the investigator, and national rules.
+This includes the following:

+suitability of the investigator;

+suitability of the clinical trials site;

-• compliance with the applicable rules on personal data protection.
+adequateness and completeness of the insurance or indemnisation covering the investigator and sponsor compliance with the applicable rules on personal data protection.